goldenac/MPRADesignGenerator/README.md

 ### Purpose ###

 This application is inspired by Dr. Andrew Ghazi's [*mpradesigntools*](https://github.com/andrewGhazi/mpradesigntools).
 Like *mpradesigntools*, it's purpose is to quickly and correctly generate a design file for an MPRA experiment.
 It is, however, unique in its user-directed approach to modifying restriction sites which appear in the genomic context of oligonucleotides.
-It is also unqiue in its inclusion of oligos generated from sequences provided directly by the user in addition to oligos whose sequences have been generated from coordinates provided by the user.
+It is also unique in its inclusion of oligos generated from sequences provided directly by the user in addition to oligos whose sequences have been generated from coordinates provided by the user.

 > Andrew R Ghazi, Edward S Chen, David M Henke, Namrata Madan, Leonard C Edelstein, Chad A Shaw; Design tools for MPRA experiments, Bioinformatics, Volume 34, Issue 15, 1 August 2018, Pages 2682–2683, https://doi.org/10.1093/bioinformatics/bty150